How to Fix Chronically Tight Hamstrings for Good!

 - Progression: Begin with lighter stretches and lower intensity, gradually increasing depth and resistance as your flexibility improves.

-- Balance: Combine dynamic stretches to warm up, static holds to release tension, and strength-building exercisesto support long-term mobility.
+- Balance: Combine dynamic stretches to warm up, static holds to release tension, and strength-building exercises to support long-term mobility.

 With a regular routine, you’ll loosen tight hamstrings, reduce discomfort, and enhance your overall movement and flexibility.

-Precautions and Tips
+Precautions & Safety Tips

 To make the most of these exercises, keep these precautions in mind: